WA9ONY/Kite-Altimeter/V6.36/README.md

 ## IDE
 The Raspberry Pi P5 with Thonny 4.1.4 was used to develope the CircuitPython program.
-A full install of the Raspberry Pi OS includes Thonny.
+A full install of the Raspberry Pi OS includes Thonny installed.

 ## Circup
 Circup was used to download the required libraries in to the RP2040.